 Oh well, to stock up, my mother-in-law and I went to the pharmacy when we were out running errands.
-I proudly whipped out my empty tub of Vaseline and showed the pharmacist what I needed and made sure to explain that I use a lot of it.
+It’s easy to find Vaseline in France, right?
+I proudly whipped out my empty tub of Vaseline and showed the pharmacist what I needed .
+I also made sure to explain that I use a lot of it.
 I also told her my husband has been stealing it lately (he’ll put it on his lips in the morning before he leaves for work, but I left that part out of my explanation) so that’s why I was running low.

-A few months later I was reading something online about the French and Vaseline (Geraldine of Comme Une Francaise talks about it in her video here).
+A few months later, I was reading something online about Vaseline in France (Geraldine of Comme Une Francaise talks about it in her video here).
 To my horror, Vaseline in France has a strong reputation for being pretty much a lubricant for sex — and that’s it.
 Sure it moisturizes and soothes burns, but if you say Vaseline to a French person, they’re going to think of it as a sexual aid.
-That can sometimes still be the case in the USA too but not on the same scale that it is in France — the brand Vaseline has a variety of products in the USA and that old-school connotation isn’t the norm across the Atlantic.
+That can sometimes still be the case in the USA too but not on the same scale that it is in France.
+The brand Vaseline has a variety of products in the USA and that old-school connotation isn’t the norm across the Atlantic.

-I didn’t want to believe what I had read so naturally I asked my litmus test for all things French: my husband Tom.
+I didn’t want to believe what I had read about Vaseline in France, so naturally I asked my litmus test for all things French: my husband Tom.
 Sure enough, he confirmed that what I read was indeed correct.
-He said in France, la vaseline has a very strong sexual connotation.
+He said in France, Vaseline is French called la vaseline has a very strong sexual connotation.
 Oh damn.